Search This Blog

 While this SV is a very good measure of an individual progress, in regulated industries that manage portfolio or programs with multiple dependent subprojects where the control on regulatory boards are external constraints, the SV may not be an accurate measure of the performing organization’s project efficiency unless such delays are removed from consideration.
 So, if the goal is to measure the project health discounting such external influences, then, such measures may not accurately address the business need.

 Now, when the right KPI is chosen based on what the organization’s or business unit’s goal is, we can shift the attention to the business process that is in place to address how efficiently it is serving up.
-For instance, if we use number of forecasted project launches to actual project launches when proper workflow, documentation, and versioning controls exist, then, the focus can become more objective to measure why tasks slipped, how projects were prioritized, etc.
+For instance, if we use number of forecasted projects successfully launched to actual project launches when proper workflow, documentation, and versioning controls exist, then, the focus can become more objective to measure why tasks slipped, how projects were prioritized, etc.

-I would like to start a list of KPIs for a Project, Program, & Portfolio Management setting that would be a great list.
-Please let me know what you think should be added to this context.
+I would like to start a list of KPIs for a Project, Program, & Portfolio Management setting.
+This would be a great starter list.
+Please let me know what else should be added.

 1. Schedule Variance and/or Schedule Performance Index